-- Have the opportunity to be accompanied by an advisor of their choosing to any investigation related meeting or proceeding. - Receive notification in writing of the result of any complaint investigation, procedures for appeal (when available), any changes to the result, and when the results become final.

-Learn more about the formal complaint and investigation process for students and employees.
+- Have the opportunity to be accompanied by an advisor of their choosing to any investigation related meeting or proceeding. - Receive notification in writing of the result of any complaint investigation, procedures for appeal (when available), any changes to the result, and when the results become final. - To learn more about the formal complaint and investigation process for students and employees, please visit idhr.mit.edu.